 Addition of Alternative Procedures to the Collection of DEP SOPs

-Any modified or alternative field or lab procedure approved for statewide use shall be incorporated into the collection of DEP SOPs, per the DEP Quality Assurance Rule, 62-160.220, at the next publication date.
+Any modified or alternative field or lab procedure approved for statewide use shall be incorporated into the collection of DEP SOPs, per the DEP Quality Assurance Rule, 62-160.220, F.A.C., at the next publication date.

 Approval for statewide use is effective at the time of original approval of the procedure or method, regardless of publication date of the revised collection of DEP SOPs.